-Word soliton is coming as an abbreviation of “solitary wave”.
+The term soliton comes from an abbreviation of “solitary wave”.

 A. Newell, Solitons in mathematics and physics

 Ludwig D. Faddeev, Leon Takhtajan, Hamiltonian methods in the theory of solitons, Springer, (transl. from Russian Гамильтонов подход в теории солитонов. — М.: Наука.
 1986.)